 When to See a Doctor

 You should get tested for STIs after every time you have sex with a new partner, if your partner has sex with somebody else, or if you have STI symptoms.

 It is important to go to the doctor even if you are not exhibiting symptoms as, in most cases, people infected with an STI are asymptomatic.

 How K Health Can Help

 K Health provides a simple, accessible way to get help with an STI.
-Download the K Health app and check your symptoms, explore conditions and treatments for free, and if needed, speak to a doctor about next steps for as low as $12 a month.
-K Health’s AI-powered app is HIPAA compliant, and runs on 20 years of clinical data.
+Download the K Health app and check your symptoms, explore conditions and treatments for free.
+If needed, speak to a clinician about next steps for as little as $49/month.
+K Health’s AI-powered app runs on 20 years of clinical data.

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.